It's Not Too Late For A 'Postnup' Agreement

 The sooner you create a postnup after the marriage, the easier it is.
 However, a postnup agreement can be done at any time, regardless of how long you have been married.

-A postnup agreement even can be a tool in an estate plan to clearly delineate each spouse’s separate property if the plan for distribution of that separate property is different from the rest of the estate plan.
+A postnup agreement even can be a tool in an estate plan to clearly delineate each spouse’s separate property if the plan for the distribution of that separate property is different from the rest of the estate plan.

 When To Consider Drafting A Postnup